-Here’s a few more photos from the adventure playground
+Here are a few more photos from the adventure playground.

 Reason 5 – Things to discover.
 There’s a discovery centre for children.
 It was packed when we were there so we only managed a sneaky look through the windows.
-There’s crafts, dressing up and trails.
+There are crafts, dressing up and trails.
 It is open at weekends and during school holidays.

 Reason 6 – The beautiful grounds.
 Starting with this interesting find near the playground…..